UK house price growth at 14-month high, according to Nationwide

 In January, annual house price growth across Britain rose to a 14-month high as confidence in the UK market remains high following the Conservative Party´s general election win.

 The average property price is currently £215,897 which is up by 0.5 per cent December, equal to £615.
-The average property value is 1.9 per cent higher than the same time last year and is up from 1.4 per cent in December.
+The average house price is 1.9 per cent higher than the same time last year and is up from 1.4 per cent in December.
 This increase represents the fastest annual growth since November 2009.

 Following a whole year of annual price growth of below 1 per cent, Robert Gardner, Nationwide´s chief economist commented on the recovery saying: “Healthy labour market conditions and low borrowing costs appear to be offsetting the drag from the uncertain economic outlook.”